Occupational Exposure

 • Asbestos shingles installation and tear-off

-• Built-up roofing with asbestos felts
+• Built-up roofing with fiber-reinforced felts

 • Roof patching compounds